 The Company evaluates its loss reserves quarterly.
 When management determines that the estimated ultimate claim cost requires a decrease for previously reported accident years, favorable development occurs and a reduction in losses and loss adjustment expenses is reported in the current period.
 If the estimated ultimate claim cost requires an increase for previously reported accident years, unfavorable development occurs and an increase in losses and loss adjustment expenses is reported in the current period.
-For 2022, the Company reported unfavorable development of approximately \$47 million on the 2021 and prior accident years' loss and loss adjustment expense reserves.
-The unfavorable development in 2022 was primarily attributable to higher than estimated losses and loss adjustment expenses in the automobile line of insurance business.
-In 2022, inflationary trends accelerated to their highest level in decades, which had a significant impact on the cost of automobile parts and labor as well as medical expenses for bodily injuries, and supply chain and labor shortage issues lengthened the time to repair vehicles.
-Bodily injury costs were also under pressure from social inflation.
-These factors were major contributors to the adverse reserve development in the automobile line of insurance business.
+For 2023, the Company reported favorable development of approximately \$36 million on the 2022 and prior accident years' loss and loss adjustment expense reserves.
+The favorable development in 2023 was primarily attributable to lower than estimated losses and loss adjustment expenses in the private passenger automobile and homeowners lines of insurance business, partially offset by unfavorable reserve development in the commercial property line of insurance business.
+The moderating inflationary trend in 2023 after the severe inflation in 2022 was a major contributor to the favorable reserve development in the private passenger automobile line of insurance business for 2023.

-The Company recorded catastrophe losses net of reinsurance of approximately \$102 million in 2022.
-Catastrophe losses due to the events that occurred during 2022 totaled approximately \$101 million, with no reinsurance benefits used for these losses.
-The majority of the 2022 catastrophe losses resulted from the deep freeze of Winter Storm Elliott and other extreme weather events in Texas, Oklahoma and Georgia, winter storms in California, and the impact of Hurricane Ian in Florida.
-In addition, the Company experienced unfavorable development of approximately \$1 million on prior years' catastrophe losses in 2022.
+The Company recorded catastrophe losses net of reinsurance of approximately \$239 million in 2023.
+Catastrophe losses due to the events that occurred during 2023 totaled approximately \$247 million, with no reinsurance benefits used for these losses.
+The majority of the 2023 catastrophe losses resulted from rainstorms and hail in Texas and Oklahoma, winter storms and rainstorms in California, and the impact of Tropical Storm Hilary in California.
+In addition, the Company experienced favorable development of approximately \$8 million on prior years' catastrophe losses in 2023.